mittsq/dodgypilot/readme.md

 7. No uploading.
 8. Allows more aggressive braking.
 9. Allows driver to use the accelerator.
-10. ICE RPM, accelerator, light sensor brightness, and acceleration readings, UI stolen from @kegman. (more readings to be added)
+10. ICE RPM, accelerator, light sensor brightness, and acceleration readings, UI stolen from @kegman.
+  - Acceleration reading turns red if brake lights are lit.
 11. Headlight (as well as light sensor if present) based display brightness, similar to vehicle's factory behaviour.
-12. Black UI stolen from @rav4kumar.
+12. Darker UI stolen from @rav4kumar.
 13. Icon to notify user when Auto Lane Change speed has been reached.